smartsupp/smartsupp.github.io/_docs/examples/export-to-3rd-party-system.md

 ---
-title: "Export chat to 3rd party system"
+title: "Export to 3rd party system"
 subtitle: "Send a copy of all chat conversations to your server."
 ---